paul-hammant/app-config-app/README.md

 First Time
 ----------

 You need to setup some users in perforce.
-Say you're name is 'foo', from the command line:
+Say your name is 'foo', from the command line:

 ```
 $ ruby setup_example.rb